Evolution of Variable Annuities Doesn’t Mean Improvement

 This is not your father’s Oldsmobile.

-InvestmentNews hit it on the head when they reported that the industry is at a crossroads, the new family of products has to offer a reason to buy them while at the same time charge a fee bordering on usury to control future liability.
+InvestmentNews hit it on the head when they reported that the industry is at a crossroads; the new family of products has to offer a reason to buy them while at the same time charging a fee bordering on usury to control future liability.
 Will the consumer buy?
 That is anyone’s guess.
-My guess is yes they will, they will buy because of all the bells and whistles, much as Oldsmobile tried all those years ago.
-When the Oldsmobile advertising kicked into gear, sales vastly improved, but after a while, the consumer began to realize, it is still the same old stupid car.
+My guess is yes; they will; they will buy because of all the bells and whistles, much as Oldsmobile tried all those years ago.
+When the Oldsmobile advertising kicked into gear, sales vastly improved, but after a while, the consumer began to realize it was still the same old stupid car.

-You can dress up variable annuities, but when the fees make the product unusable, people will walk away.
+You can dress up variable annuities, but people will walk away when the fees make the product unusable.

 So should sadness come over the securities industry?
 Should we feel sorry for them?
 Pity them?
-No, feel not sorry for them, the one thing they are very good at is reinventing themselves and making an old tired product look appealing again.
+No, I feel sorry for them; the one thing they are very good at is reinventing themselves and making an old tired product look appealing again.

 Remember, you can put lipstick on a pig, but it is still a pig.